SamuelMR98/resume/resume.md

 Achievements & Interests
 ------------------------

-- Fluent in English and Spanish
+- Fluent in English, Spanish and Portuguese
-- Love (add an actual videogame name) and (name the fantasy book) books
+- Love League of Legends and the Lord of the Rings book and movie trilogy.
 - Enjoy electronics and automatization projects

 [ref]: https://github.com/githubuser/superlongprojectname